dialpad/dialtone/README.md

 const emojiData = getEmojiData();
 ```

+## Shadow DOM

+If you are using Dialtone Vue within a shadow DOM set the `shadowRoot: YOUR_ELEMENT` option on your vue instance and the styles will be isolated to that element rather than rendered at the root.

 ## Contributing

 If you would like to contribute to Dialtone Vue the first step is to get the project running locally.
 Follow the below quickstart to do so.